Trafalgar Day: History

 The formation of the Navy League in 1894 gave added impetus to the movement to recognise Nelson's legacy, and grand celebrations were held in Trafalgar Square in London on Trafalgar Day, 1896.
 It was commemorated by parades, dinners and other events throughout much of the British Empire in the 19th century and early 20th century.
 It continues to be celebrated by navies of the Commonwealth of Nations.
 Its public celebration declined after the end of World War I in 1918.
 The massive casualties and upheaval had changed the general public perception of war as a source of glorious victories to a more sombre view of it as a tragedy, for which the newly instituted Armistice Day on 11 November was created.
 However, Trafalgar Day was still marked as a public day each year.
 Around 1993, it was rumoured that John Major's government might make it a public holiday in place of May Day, and this plan was revived in the 2011 Tourism Strategy created by the then coalition government.

 The year 2005 was the bicentennial of the Battle of Trafalgar, and the Royal Navy led Trafalgar 200 celebrations.
 The 2005 International Fleet Review held off Spithead in the Solent on 28 June was the first since 1999 and the largest since Her Majesty The Queen's 1977 Silver Jubilee.

 Trafalgar Night

-On 21 October each year the commissioned officers of the Royal Navy celebrate the victory at the Battle of Trafalgar by holding a Trafalgar Night dinner in the Officer's Mess.
+On 21 October each year the commissioned officers of the Royal Navy celebrate the victory at the Battle of Trafalgar by holding a Trafalgar Night dinner in the Wardroom (Officers' Mess).

 At a Trafalgar Night banquet or dinner, a speech is usually made by a guest of honour who ends it with a toast to "The Immortal Memory ..."
 (The rest of the wording of the toast varies depending on what is said in the speech).
 On 21 October 2005 (the 200th anniversary), at such a dinner the traditional toast was given by Queen Elizabeth II:

-Such dinners also occur each year on or around 21 October in locations other than Royal Navy ships.

-The Royal Naval Museum in Portsmouth hold a "Trafalgar Night Dinner" each year on a date close to 21 October.

 The British ambassador in Washington hosts such a dinner at which the guest of honour may be a senior officer in the United States Navy.